Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Discussion

-Based on our findings we provide and discuss ideas for future work. \boldparagraph{Usability of Prevention and Remediation Approaches} To investigate usability aspects of prevention and remediation approaches in detail, we propose conducting a controlled experiment with developers.
-Those would have to solve a programming task applying different code secret leakage prevention approaches to measure and compare their usability, or they have to remediate a given secret leak.
+\boldparagraph{Usability of Prevention and Remediation Approaches} To investigate and improve the Those would have to solve a programming task applying different code secret leakage prevention approaches to measure and compare their usability, or have to remediate a given secret leak.

-\boldparagraph{Improving Secret Detection and Leakage Prevention} As outlined by several studies~\cite{sinha2015detecting,saha2020reducing,lounici2021detection,kall2021federated} discussed in related work (Section~\ref{sec:related-work}), general secret detection has high false-positive rates.
+\boldparagraph{Improving Secret Detection and Leakage Prevention} As discussed in related work (Section~\ref{sec:related-work}), general secret detection has high false-positive rates~\cite{sinha2015detecting,saha2020reducing,lounici2021detection,kall2021federated}.
 Future work should aim to improve detection accuracy so that platforms and developers can get useful secret scanners at hand.
-The other aspect that needs to be researched is secret leakage prevention.
+Another aspect that needs to be researched is secret leakage prevention.
 One approach is to develop and evaluate \gls{api} designs that aim to prevent secret leakage by forcing a strict separation of code and data, \eg{} the secrets.
 This may ensure security by default.
-Related to both secret scanning and prevention, the appropriate moment for this is unclear.
-It could be investigated in a study, \eg{} constantly scanning secrets in code through an IDE plugin and proposing fixes, when code gets committed locally, when attempting to push to a remote platform, or sometime later by a platform secret scanner.
+The appropriate time for both secret scanning and prevention remains uncertain.

+\boldparagraph{Comparison of Supporting Tools} Several tools support our identified approaches, \eg{} secret scanners or vaults to externalize secrets and enable automatic rotation.
+A user study could investigate the challenges of using these tools.
+Additionally, how supportive they are in preventing and remediating code secret leakage could be measured.